 A customer who a) has identified their problem and b) identified solutions is in the ‘consideration’ stage.
 They’re looking at their options and figuring out which option(s) make the most sense.
 Their searches in this stage typically start with “Which” and “Why”, but obviously the search formats are all over the board here:

 Often times, winning over the consumer in the consideration phase takes some old-fashioned selling:

-- Your website needs to explain that the consumer can’t go wrong by choosing your product, which means you need to offer a money-back guarantee, a generous return policy, a price match policy, etc.
+- Your content needs to explain that the consumer can’t go wrong by choosing your product, which means you need to offer a money-back guarantee, a generous return policy, a price match policy, etc.

 If a customer is considering your product on your site, they’re looking for both proof that your product is good and justification for “taking the leap” when they buy.
 Marketing to these consumers is all about instilling confidence in your product’s quality, reliability, durability, and value.